-101. GOVERNMENT OF MODERN STATES

-The organization and operation of modern governments.
+Three hours GOVERNMENT OF MODERN STATES The organization and operation of modern governments.
 Emphasis is placed on British and Continental European governments with a special regard for recent political developments in these countries.
 Lectures and collateral reading.

-GOVERNMENT OF MODERN STATES Three hours
+GOVERNMENT OF MODERN STATES

-Continuation of 101, which is prerequisite.
+102. Continuation of 101, which is prerequisite.

-PRINCIPLES OF POLITICAL SCIENCE

-Three hours (Formerly Political Science 301 - Introduction to Political Science.)
+201. PRINCIPLES OF POLITICAL SCIENCE Three hours (Formerly Political Science 301 - Introduction to Political Science.)

-An analysis of problems dealt with in Political Science, including the origin, nature, and essential functions of the state; the nature of sovereignty and law; and relations of government to the individual.
+An analysis of problems dealt with in Political Science, including the origin, nature, and essential functions of the state: the nature of sovereignty and law; and relations of government to the individual.
 Lectures and collateral reading.
 Not open to freshmen.

-PRINCIPLES OF POLITICAL SCIENCE Continuation of 201, which is prerequisite.
+202. PRINCIPLES OF POLITICAL SCIENCE Three hours Continuation of 201, which is prerequisite.

-AMERICAN NATIONAL GOVERNMENT

-Basic principles and their practical application to the operation of the Federal constitution.
+303. AMERICAN NATIONAL GOVERNMENT Three hours Basic principles and their practical application to the operation of the Federal constitution.
 The interpretation of the constitution by the various branches and departments of government, and the extension of government into the socio-economic field.

-AMERICAN NATIONAL GOVERNMENT Continuation of 303, which is prerequisite.
-Note: Foreign Relations.
+304. AMERICAN NATIONAL GOVERNMENT Three hours Continuation of 303, which is prerequisite.
+Foreign Relations.
 See History 303 and 304.